Measures proposed to strengthen child access orders for divorced couples

-SINGAPORE - A raft of new measures proposed in the Women's Charter will allow the authorities to better enforce orders when people deny their former spouses access to the children after divorce.
+A raft of new measures proposed in the Women's Charter will allow the authorities to better enforce orders when people deny their former spouses access to their children after divorce.

-The Ministry of Social and Family Development (MSF) on Monday (Nov 1) proposed measures to enforce child access orders, including counselling, educating couples on parenting and co-mediation, where two or more mediators work together to help parties resolve their dispute.
+The Ministry of Social and Family Development (MSF) has proposed measures to enforce child access orders, including counselling, educating couples on parenting and co-mediation, where two or more mediators work together to help parties resolve their dispute.

-Harsher measures included compensation for time and expenses, for instance if a parent paid for holiday accommodation or travel fare for their children but was deprived of child access by their former spouse.
-It also included performance bonds and security pledges, and in certain cases, fines or imprisonment.
+Harsher measures include compensation for time and expenses, for instance, if a parent paid for holiday accommodation or travel fare for their children but was deprived of child access by their former spouse.
+The measures also include performance bonds and security pledges, and in certain cases, fines or imprisonment.

 The issue has been exacerbated by the Covid-19 pandemic, when movement between households posed a risk of infection transmission.